,

 Allen is the CEO of Sun Valley Energy Inc., a nationwide wholesale supplier of refined products including gasoline, diesel, jet fuel and kerosene, and he’s helped fuel more than the PLC’s initiatives.
 Working with his sister, Leslie N. Miller (BS ’02) they established the James Edward Nivens (BBA ’48) Memorial Scholarship as a way to create opportunities for students and honor their grandfather.

 “As we all lose loved ones, we’re all searching for ways to keep them alive, not just in our individual families but beyond,” Allen said.
 “I think we want all of our parents and grandparents to be as big to others as they were and are to us.
-For us to have a named scholarship in our grandad’s name, especially when we got the first annual report that had his name associated with it and some information about the student that was awarded the scholarship, boy, did it bring it home.
+For us to have a named scholarship in our granddad’s name, especially when we got the first annual report that had his name associated with it and some information about the student that was awarded the scholarship, boy, did it bring it home.
 It means so much.”

 Allen and Meg credit their parents with instilling a strong sense of giving and philanthropy from a young age, and they want to utilize and spread that sentiment with others.